What is the difference between wild caught salmon and farmed salmon?

 Consuming a nutrient-dense diet that includes wild-caught Alaska salmon ensures adequate intake of nutrients such as omega-3 fatty acids and vitamin D that can boost brain health.
 These beneficial fatty acids can improve your immune function, reduce inflammation, lower blood pressure and reduce the likelihood of heart attack and stroke.

-Wild salmon, not farmed salmon, is the only sustainable fishery
+Wild salmon, not farmed salmon, is currently the only sustainable fishery

-In addition, escaped farmed salmon, an inevitable result of raising fish in pens, also disrupt the ecosystem by threatening to spread pathogens, like sea lice, to wild salmon populations.
+In addition, escaped farmed salmon, an inevitable result of raising fish in pens, also disrupt the ecosystem by threatening to spread pathogens to wild salmon populations.
 That’s not sustainable either.

 Another alarming consequence of salmon farming is the near-disappearance of British Columbia’s native salmon population, which experts believe can be attributed to the spread of a virus stemming from Norwegian salmon farms.
 And this negative impact that farm-raised salmon have on the wild salmon population may continue well into the future.
 As escaped fish breed with wild-caught fish, they may genetically alter future generations of wild salmon.